What to Learn Before

 UNESCO World Heritage Sites

 Indonesia is stuffed full of ancient temples, but only a few have earned the prestigious honor of UNESCO Heritage status.
 Their website is a great resource to learn the significance of the Borobudur Temple Complex, Komodo National Park, and the Prambanan Temple before you visit.
+For more ideas about visiting UNESCO sites, read our article, Visiting the World’s Most Valuable Places.

 I highly recommend visiting Borobudur at sunrise, as it was meant to be seen.
 The vast temple complex was crafted with the morning sun in mind, and witnessing that hazy pastel sunrise really enhances your experience.